MikeyQiu/DELFT-Extend/BLP/README.md

 </div>
 <br><br>

-This repository contains the code used for the experiments in the paper "Inductive entity representations from text via link prediction", presented at The Web Conference, 2021.
-To refer to our work, please use the following:
+This repository contains the code used for question and entity description classification.
+The implementation is based on the paper "Inductive entity representations from text via link prediction".
+For more deatails please refer the following:

 ```bibtex
 @inproceedings{daza2021inductive,